suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 >> In high level overview, these are the steps we do:
 - Search inside the ba2 Fallout archive files for xmp (or now more recent also fuz) files.
 - Extract these files and write to disk.
+- Run a second tool to convert the fuz files to xmp.
-- Run a second tool to convert the xmp files to RIFF (wav files).
+- Run a third tool to convert the xmp files to RIFF (wav files).
-- Run a third tool to convert the wav files to mp3.
+- Run a fourth tool to convert the wav files to mp3.

 ----